apptainer/apptainer-userdocs/gpu.rst

 are often outdated which can lead to problems running applications compiled for the latest versions of CUDA.

-{Singularity} will find the NVIDIA/CUDA libraries on your host using the list of libraries in the configuration file ``etc/singularity/nvbliblist``, and resolving paths through the ``ldconfig`` cache.
+{Project} will find the NVIDIA/CUDA libraries on your host using the list of libraries in the configuration file ``etc/singularity/nvbliblist``, and resolving paths through the ``ldconfig`` cache.
 At time of release this list is appropriate for the